William pays tribute to ‘legend of Rugby League’ and MND campaigner Rob Burrow

 After being diagnosed with motor neurone disease two years after retiring in 2017, the MND Association said Burrow “used every opportunity to raise awareness of the disease”.

-Burrow’s former team Leeds Rhinos said in a statement: “It is with deep sadness that we announce the death of our beloved son, husband, father, brother and friend.
+Leeds Rhinos said in a statement on Sunday: “It is with deep sadness that we announce the death of our beloved son, husband, father, brother and friend.

 “Rob has always been a true inspiration throughout his life whether that was on the rugby league field or during his battle with MND (motor neurone disease).